Zerbinati/HypnoS/README.md

   * #### Experience Book Width
     The number of moves to consider from the book for the same position.
 To play best book move, set this option to ```1```.

+  * #### Experience Book Min Depth
+  Parameter with default value of 27 to limit the minimum depth of experience move that can be used by the experience book.
+  When responding to "isready" command, make sure experience data has fully loaded before responding with "readyok" " (for better UCI compatibility)

   * #### Experience Book Max Moves
 	This is a setup to limit the number of moves that can be played by the experience book.
 	If you configure 16, the engine will only play 16 moves (if available).